A short review on the maximum clique problem algorithms with classical, AI, and quantum methods: Maximum Clique Problem

+This problem is clearly the most demanding one, and solving it, we got a solution to all previous ones.

-Finding a clique in the complement of a graph ${G}(\mathcal{V}, \mathcal{E})$ is equivalent to finding a set of vertices in $\overline{G}(\mathcal{V}, \overline{\mathcal{E})}$ whose elements are pairwise nonadjacent, thus an independent set or in other words a stable set, denoted by $\alpha(G)$.
-If one needs to find the maximum clique in $\overline{G}(\mathcal{V}, \overline{\mathcal{E})}$, in the graph ${G}(\mathcal{V}, \mathcal{E})$ she looks for the Maximum Independent Set (MIS).
-Given the Maximum Independent Set $I$ in a graph $G(\mathcal{V}, \mathcal{E})$ the set of sites obtained by the relation $\mathcal{V}\setminus I$ is the Minimum Vertex Cover set (MVC).
-In other words, a vertex cover of a graph $G(\mathcal{V}, \mathcal{E})$ is a set of vertices that includes at least one endpoint of every edge of the graph.
-For both problems, thus MIS and MVC, can be defined as the weighted related problem.
-In other words, the Maximum Weight Independent Set problem asks for an independent set of maximum weight, while the Minimum Vertex Cover asks for a vertex cover of minimum weight.
-Given that MIS, MVC and MCP are equivalent problems, in the following sections we will discuss also MIS and MVC results if we believe they are useful.
+There are equivalent problems to MCP.
+Finding a maximum clique in the complement of a graph ${G}(\mathcal{V}, \mathcal{E})$ is equivalent to finding a maximum set of vertices in $\overline{G}(\mathcal{V}, \overline{\mathcal{E})}$ whose elements are pairwise nonadjacent, thus a Maximum Independent Set (MIS) denoted by $\alpha(G)$.
+Given a Maximum Independent Set $I$ in a graph $G(\mathcal{V}, \mathcal{E})$ the set of sites obtained by the relation $\mathcal{V}\setminus I$ is a Minimum Vertex Cover set (MVC).
+Given that thus the MIS, MVC, and MCP are equivalent problems from the mathematical perspective.
+In the following sections, we will also discuss MIS and MVC results if we believe they are useful.

-The MCP is well studied from the complexity viewpoint, early complexity results on the problem being reviewed in Pardalos and Xue (1994) \cite{pardalos1994maximum}, Bomze et al. (1999) \cite{bomze1999maximum}, and Wu and Hao (2014) \cite{wu2015review}.
-However, during the last 10 years, a number of advances in the research of the computational complexity of the MCP appeared \cite{feldmann2020survey}.
-Although a full review of these theoretical results is clearly beyond the scope of the paper, we provide a brief summary of some main results.
+The MCP is well studied from the complexity viewpoint, with early complexity results on the problem being reviewed in Pardalos and Xue (1994)\cite{pardalos1994maximum}, Bomze et al. (1999)\cite{bomze1999maximum}, and Wu and Hao (2014)\cite{wu2015review}.
+However, during the last decade, a number of advances in the research of the computational complexity of the MCP appeared\cite{feldmann2020survey}.
+Although a full review of these theoretical results is clearly beyond the scope of this paper, we provide a brief summary of some main results.